I joined the Department

 of Management & Information Systems at Kent State

-34068), as well as the doctoral level course in Multivariate Statistics (MIS
+34068), as well as the doctoral level courses in Multivariate Statistics (MIS

 the Kent State student organization for CIS majors.